 The stop closest to the terminal is the one labeled “Fifth at Weiler."

 Travelers heading to Victoria should be instructed to cross the street, as the bus stop on the terminal side is for BC Ferries-bound traffic (i.e. Vancouver).
-Cost per ride is $2.50 for adults, and $1.65 for seniors and youth.
+Cost per ride is $2.50 for all passengers, however, children under 5 are free.

 The bus system accepts only Canadian currency and requires exact change.
 Bus drivers do not carry change.
 Sidney has many banks and ATM machines along its main street so people can also walk to Beacon Avenue to change currency when they arrive.